10 Reason why as a Coach, I have my own Coach too.

 I can’t text or call an online downloadable plan if I don’t understand a session or if I need some extra motivation or reassurance.
 James helps me on days I am high but also days when I’m down.
 Support, motivation, encouragement and advice can’t be received from a ‘generic’ plan.

 This is one of the biggest benefits of having a coach.
 They hold you accountable to your workouts.
 I RARELY miss a session because of this, and if I do miss a session, there’s usually a very good reason for it.
-I think in the last year I’ve missed one session due to illness and moved one session because of weather.
+I think in the last few years I’ve missed a handful of session due to illness or injury.
 If it’s on my plan – then it gets done!

 My week is structured around my races/targets and provides me with something I can follow.
 There is purpose and reason behind every session and is progressive to ensure I achieve the best I can from the plan.